About Seven Months Earlier

 She looked him over.
 She could clearly see the black motorcycle logo on his dark gray T-Shirt.

 “It’s too light here.”
-She realized.
+She realized, out loud.

 She shook her head, “They closed it off.
 Construction.”